dharm18/online-todo-list/README.md

 Similarly, exception handling, utility, web security classes have been configured.

 ## Things to consider in future
-1. JUnit test cases
+1. JUnit test cases - considering all testcases for each method.
-2. angular test cases
+2. angular test cases - - considering all testcases for each method.
-3. e2e test cases
+3. e2e test cases - e2e test script
-4. Spring Test cases
+4. Spring Test cases - e2e integration testing
-5. Code optimisation
+5. Code optimisation - using caching to store todos at client/server side.